AlisherJard/Deployment/README.md

 	•	cleaned_data.csv - Complete dataset (X_train + X_test + target)
 	•	X_test.csv - 20% of training data of cleaned_data.csv

+## 👐 Usage

+Step 1: Visit the Web Application

+Head over to the provided URL https://alisherjard-deployment-streamlit-app-jpegcx.streamlit.app

+Step 2: Input House Parameters

+Once you’re on the site, you will be prompted to input the parameters of the house you wish to evaluate.
+These parameters typically include:

+	•	Location: Enter the city or neighborhood.
+	•	Number of Bedrooms: Specify the number of bedrooms.
+	•	Number of Bathrooms: Specify the number of bathrooms.
+	•	Square Footage: Enter the total square footage of the house.
+	•	Year Built: Provide the year the house was constructed.
+	•	Other Features: Additional details such as the presence of a flooding zone, PEB or equipped kitchen.

+Step 3: Get the Prediction

+After entering the necessary information, submit the form.
+The application will process the input data and provide a prediction for the house value.

+Step 4: Review Predictor Performance

+To understand how the predictor works, you can check its performance on other datapoints:

+	•	Historical Data: Review how the model performed on similar properties.
+	•	Comparative Analysis: See how the prediction compares with actual market data.

+Step 5: Download Test Data

+If you want to dive deeper into the model’s performance or test it with other data, you can download the test dataset directly from the platform.
+This can be useful for analysis, experimentation, or further validation.

 ## 👥 Contributors